Matrilineality: Tuareg

 The Tuareg (Arabic:طوارق, sometimes spelled Touareg in French, or Twareg in English) are a large Berber ethnic confederation found across several nations in north Africa, including Niger, Mali and Algeria.
 The Tuareg are clan-based, and are (still, in 2007) "largely matrilineal".
 The Tuareg are Muslim, but mixed with a "heavy dose" of their pre-existing beliefs including matriliny.

 Tuareg women enjoy high status within their society, compared with their Arab counterparts and with other Berber tribes: Tuareg social status is transmitted through women, with residence often matrilocal.
 Most women could read and write, while most men were illiterate, concerning themselves mainly with herding livestock and other male activities.
 The livestock and other movable property were owned by the women, whereas personal property is owned and inherited regardless of gender.
 In contrast to most other Muslim cultural groups, men wear veils but women do not.
 This custom is discussed in more detail in the Tuareg article's clothing section, which mentions it may be the protection needed against the blowing sand while traversing the Sahara desert.

+Other

+The title of the Rain Queen in South Africa is inherited via matrilineal primogeniture: dynastic descent is matrilineal, with only females eligible to inherit.
+The Berber inhabitants of Gran Canaria island had developed a matrilineal society by the time the Canary Islands and their people, called Guanches, were conquered by the Spanish.
+The Kongo people of Angola, the Democratic Republic of the Congo, Gabon and the Republic of the Congo have traditionally recognized their descent from their mother, and this lineage links them into kinship groups.

 Americas

-Bororo

-The Bororo people of Brazil and Bolivia live in matrilineal clans, with husbands moving to live with their wives' extended families.

-Bribri

-The clan system of the Bribri people of Costa Rica and Panama is matrilineal; that is, a child's clan is determined by the clan his or her mother belongs to.
-Only women can inherit land.

-Cabécar

-The social organization of the Cabécar people of Costa Rica is predicated on matrilineal clans in which the mother is the head of household.
-Each matrilineal clan controls marriage possibilities, regulates land tenure, and determines property inheritance for its members.

-Guna

-In the traditional culture of the Guna people of Panama and Colombia, families are matrilinear and matrilocal, with the groom moving to become part of the bride's family.
-The groom also takes the last name of the bride.